-Indianapolis criminal defense attorney Jeff Cardella specializing in affirmative defenses and expungement
+Indianapolis criminal defense attorney Jeff Cardella specializing in affirmative defenses and self defense

 “An affirmative defense admits all the elements of the crime but proves circumstances which excuse the defendant from culpability.”
 Melendez v.
 State, 511 N.E.2d 454, 457 (Ind.
 1987).